asfaload/asfald/README.md

 # About

-`asfald` is a command line downloader which validates the integrity of the downloaded file against a checksums file mirrored in a separate git repository (https://github.com/asfaload/checksums).
+`asfald` is a command line downloader for Github Release files  which validates the integrity of the downloaded file against the checksum published by Github.
-Currently the checksum file is mirrored as soon as possible for Github repositories watched by Asfaload or those notifying us with the Github Action [notify-release-action](https://github.com/marketplace/actions/notify-new-release-to-asfaload), but very soon you will be able to notify of the publication of a new release with checksum file, for other hosting solutions ([Gitlab](https://gitlab.com), [Forgejo](https://forgejo.org/), http).

-Publishing a checksums file alongisde a file proposed for download is done by numerous projects in their releases (see for example [Lazygit](https://github.com/jesseduffield/lazydocker), [mise](https://github.com/jdx/mise), [watchexec](https://github.com/watchexec/watchexec), [Github's CLI](https://github.com/cli/cli/), [act](https://github.com/nektos/act/releases/tag/v0.2.66)(run Github Actions locally),[neovim](https://github.com/neovim/neovim), ...) but  **using a checksums file stored on the same server as the downloaded file has no security benefit**, it only ensures the file you have downloaded wasn't corrupted in transit.
-Using a checksum file on a mirror in addition to its original location increases security as two locations have to be compromised to serve you malevolent content.

-We are already mirroring checksum files for more than 1200 projects.

-You can get `asfald` by downloading it from its Github releases (see below how to secure the initial download) or by building it yourself.

 # Downloading asfald